hearhellacopters/jampak/README.md

 # JamPak for Node/JavaScript/TypeScript

 **JamPak** is an efficient file storage solution specifically made for both JavaScript and TypeScript data types in Node.js with a focus on accuracy, expandability, security, and performance.
-Includes compact storeage of all JSON types as well as TypedArrays, Maps, Sets, Dates, Symbols and more!
-This library uses a heavily modified implementation of **MessagePack** to improve storage size and create efficient binary serialization.
+Includes compact storage of all JSON types as well as `TypedArrays`, `Maps`, `Sets`, `Dates`, `Symbols` and more!
+This library uses a heavily modified implementation of [**MessagePack**](https://github.com/msgpack/msgpack/blob/master/spec.md) using [**BiReader**](https://github.com/hearhellacopters/bireader) to improve storage size and create efficient binary serialization.

 **JamPak** improvements over MessagePack:
- - Reduced file size by spliting data into two sections, values and strings
+ - Reduced file size by spliting data into two sections, **values** and **strings**
- - Keys can be stripped for 'schemas' like control to futher reduce file size
+ - Keys can be stripped for 'schemas' like control to futher reduce file size and added security
  - Compression / Encryption / CRC check
  - Endianness control